 While living in Austin, I went to the Grand Ole Opry to see my friend Sunny Sweeney perform.
 Her guitar player that night was Casper Rawls.
 Casper is not only one of the nicest guys in the music business, but he's also one of the most talented musicians I've ever had the pleasure to hear.
 And he also has the rare distinction as having played guitar for Buck Owens!
 That night before the audience was allowed inside, I got to stand center stage of the Grand Ole Opry with Casper's guitar that was held on my shoulder with Buck Owens' strap.
 It took my breath away!

-I've also performed at Kerrville Folk Festival, Bass Concert Hall, and great listening rooms like The Cactus Cafe and Poor David's Pub.
+I've also performed at Gruene Hall, Kerrville Folk Festival, Bass Concert Hall, and great listening rooms like The Cactus Cafe and Poor David's Pub.

 8. If you had to put your music into a genre (and you can combine or make up your own) what would it be labeled?

 These days it seems like Americana is the catch-all term that covers all of the bases for most similar writers and artists, and I suppose it works for me as well.
 Some of my songs are straight-up country and some of them are undeniably pop (albeit blue collar).
-At the end of the day, I don't care what category fits best.
-I do care about not being called something however.
-Please don't call me a singer/songwriter.
-I hate the image that portrays, because I don't ever perform while sitting cross-legged on a stool in the corner of a coffee shop whining about how a girl that I've known for two weeks broke my sissy little heart!
-In my opinion, songwriters are worth listening to.
-But singer/songwriters?
-They're still trying to figure out where they fit in this world.
+At the end of the day though, I don't care what category fits best.
+All I care about is writing the best songs that I can, and working hard to share my music with those who want to hear it.

 9. Tell us about your band...who are they, what do they play and how did you meet them?